 Anti-racism education is an educational approach that actively recognizes and challenges systemic racism in society and the ways in which it can manifest itself in the classroom.

 The goal is to create an inclusive, equitable and respectful learning environment for all students, regardless of race or ethnicity.
-Continuing engagement in self-reflection and learning about the history of racism and its impact on different communities is essential to furthering antiracist education.
+Continuing engagement in self-reflection and learning about the history of racism.
+Its impact on different communities is essential to furthering antiracist education.

 Teachers also need to actively work to identify and challenge their own prejudices and assumptions about students and their abilities.
 In addition, teaching anti-racism requires incorporating diverse perspectives and experiences into the curriculum and employing inclusive teaching strategies that allow all students to participate in the learning process.